pnp/custom-learning-office-365/installation/README.md

 There are two manual options when installing Microsoft 365 Learning Pathways.
 The first is the manual install.
 This will install the webpart and set it up for use in your tenant.
 This will not create any pages other than the admin page and viewer page.
 The second installation options is to install the Learning Pathways site template previously hosted from the LookBook.
 To install the site template please follow [these instructions](https://learn.microsoft.com/en-us/sharepoint/dev/solution-guidance/applying-pnp-templates).
 This tutorial will walk you through the process of creating a site collection, downloading and installing the site template.
 You will then need to run the M365lpConfiguration.ps1 in the [Execute PowerShell Configuration Script](https://github.com/pnp/custom-learning-office-365/tree/main/installation#execute-powershell-configuration-script) to set the tenant app property.

 ## Installation Overview
-The Microsoft 365 learning pathways solution is build using the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) version 1.8.0.
+The Microsoft 365 learning pathways solution is built using the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) version 1.8.0.

 To manually install and configure the web part and site collection you will need to complete the following steps: